fixie/fixie.github.io/docs/quick-start.md

 *To use a different style, you can create a [Custom Convention](../custom-conventions).*

-Use the console runner (should be at `your-solution-dir/packages/Fixie.x.x.x/lib/netXX/`) from a command line to execute your tests:

-    `Fixie.Console.exe path/to/your/test/project.dll`

-Use the TestDriven.NET runner from within Visual Studio, using the same keyboard shortcuts you would use for NUnit tests.
+To run your tests from the command line or as part of your continuous integration build, use the [Console Runner](../console-runner).

+To run your tests from within Visual Studio, use either the [TestDriven.NET Runner](../test-driven-net-runner) (requires a third-party plugin) or the [Visual Studio Runner](../visual-studio-runner).